Purchase CacheGuard

 -

-If your Web server typically handles 500 simultaneous connections during peak times, you’ll need a CacheGuard WAF plan that can accommodate at least 500 active connections without degrading performance.
+If your Web servers typically handle 400 simultaneous connections during peak times, you’ll need a CacheGuard WAF that can accommodate at least 400 active connections without degrading performance.

 Summary: